Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 #### Interaction in VR

-In order to release the object in VR, trainees need to have an object grabbed with their hand/controllers (see [Grab Condition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/default-conditions.html#grab-object)).
+In order to release the object in VR, trainees need to have an object grabbed with their hand/controllers (see [Grab Condition](#grab-object)).
 By releasing the trigger button, the object is released at the current position.
-The button to trigger can be changed by the template developer as described <a href="https://developers.innoactive.de/documentation/creator/latest/articles/xr/index.html" target="_blank">here</a>.
+The button to trigger can be changed by the template developer as described [here](../xr/index.md).

 #### Interaction in Desktop Mode